claudiahW/LuxDev/weekone.md

 ``

-# Step 3: Define performance categories based on quartiles as an example
+3. Define performance categories based on quartiles as an example

 ```
 performance_quartiles = df['performance_score'].quantile([0.25, 0.5, 0.75]).to_dict()